howkeye/Check-in_Check-out/README.md

 * When Host is checked-out mail will be send to host.
 * One can also see the list of all visited custmers.

+# Files and description
+1. Index.html : It contains registration form
+                If form is submitted it goes to checkin.php

+2. checkin.php : It connects to database and insert the provided guest data in the table.
+                 It also sends mail.

+3. checkout.php : It connects to database and displays the data of geust who have checked in.
+                 User can be selected and then checked out ( and redirected to out.php).

+4. out.php : It removes the data as provided by checkout.php.
+              And then sends the mail.
+5. list.php : It displays all the users that have checked in or checked out.

 # Website  Screenshot
 <p align="center">
     <img src="https://i.imgur.com/Q2KNvG2.png">